 🙏 Thanks again to our sponsors: Positional: the all-in-one toolset for content marketing & SEO strategy; Apollo: to build quality outbound pipeline efficiently; and Ten Speed, an organic growth agency.

-✂️ Templates for paid subscribers: Paid subscribers can find org chart and job description templates here.
+✂️ Templates for paid subscribers: Paid subscribers can find all hiring and org chart templates here and copy the FigJam to create your own org chart.